smurfix/flask-script/docs/index.rst

     > python manage.py hello -n Joe
     hello Joe

-The short-form **-n** is formed from the first letter of the argument, so "name" > "-n".
+The short form ``-n`` is formed from the first letter of the argument, so "name" > "-n".
 Therefore it's a good idea for your optional argument variable names to begin with different letters.

 *New in version 2.0*